peakchen90/babel-plugin-react-directives/README.md

 }
 ```

-When there are other `onChange` props, merge them by calling the [runtime function](./lib/runtime.js):
+When there are other `onChange` props, merge them by calling the [invokeOnchange method](./runtime/invoke-onchange.js):
 ```jsx harmony
 class Foo extends React.Component {
   constructor(props) {